benjystanton/benjystanton.github.io/about.md

 permalink: /about/
 ---

-<p class="lede">My name is Benjy Stanton and I’m one of the lead interaction designers at the Office for National Statistics (ONS).</p>
+<p class="lede">My name is Benjy Stanton and I’m an interaction designer at Swirrl.</p>

-Previously, I was at [Leadin](http://leadin.co.uk/), a service design agency in Swansea.
-I care about user needs, content, accessibility and good typography.
+Previously, I worked at [Office for National Statistics](https://www.ons.gov.uk/).
+I care about user needs, content, accessibility, typography and the web.

 ## Experience